-Set out on an epic voyage to the remote lands first explored by Ernest Shackleton.
+Set out on an epic voyage to the remote lands made famous by Ernest Shackleton.
 Traveling aboard the ice-class expedition ships, National Geographic Explorer and National Geographic Orion, spend six days discovering the icy wonders of the Antarctic Peninsula.
 Stroll through lively crowds of penguins in stunning South Georgia, and hike the rocky shores of the Falkland Islands.
 Experience boundless wildlife and captivating beauty as you venture into some of the planet’s most unspoiled landscapes.

 Caesar Park Hotel (D)